frc2081/swervelib/README.md

 ` swerve->calcWheelVect(`***`x`***`, `***`y`***`, `***`rudder`***`); `

 ##### Casting Values to Motors
-The servwelib vector calculation returns a struct with variables for wheel speed and wheel angle.
+The swervelib vector calculation returns a struct with variables for wheel speed and wheel angle.
 Variables are named such that their number coincides with that quadrant of the robot.

 | Variable Names    | Physical Location |